Skip to content

 Fire TV Stick 4K Max$604KYesYesWi-Fi 6E

-The Express 4K at $30 handles everything most people need.
-The standard 4K adds more storage and slightly faster processing.
-Go with the 4K Max if your router supports Wi-Fi 6E or you run lots of apps.
-Any of these models also work great to add smart features to a non-smart TV.
+The standard 4K adds more storage and slightly faster processing, while the 4K Max is the right upgrade if your router supports Wi-Fi 6E or you run lots of apps.
+Amazon’s official Fire TV lineup page confirms that all three current models support 4K HDR and Dolby Vision at launch, and any of them also work great to add smart features to a non-smart TV.

 #Tips for Better Movie Streaming on Fire TV Stick